tripal/tripal_doc/docs/upgrade_guide/site/migrating_chado.rst

     You can only migrate your Tripal 3 bio_data entity values the first time you publish them, so we recommend taking the extra time to do this for each content type when you migrate your site.

-13. For example, to publish organisms
+13. For example, to publish organisms using the user interface:

   a.
 Go to Tripal → Content → +Publish Tripal Content